-- Prevailed on motions to dismiss two separate consumer class action complaints against a leading public technology company, one alleging a defect in its top-selling device and the other regarding a Wi-Fi feature in its operating system
+- Prevailing on motions to dismiss two separate consumer class action complaints in the U.S. District Court for the Northern District of California against a leading public technology company, one alleging a defect in its top-selling device and the other regarding a Wi-Fi feature in its operating system.

 - Successfully representing one of the largest distributors and marketers of consumer goods in North America in two federal court actions involving claims for violation of the Lanham Act and the Soft Drink Interbrand Competition Act.
 Secured a favorable settlement a few weeks before trial was scheduled to begin.